s-hamann/ansible-iptables/README.md

 This role supports ingress and egress filtering.
 When egress filtering is enabled, some common protocols are automatically allowed.
 This includes:
-* DNS requests to the name servers in `/etc/resolv.conf`
+* DNS requests to the name servers in `/etc/resolv.conf` or by systemd-resolved
 * Package management (Gentoo, Debian, Alpine)

 Requirements